 With a mid-century interior that oozes glamour and style, attention to detail is everything at this private members’ club – and the lighting scheme is no exception.
-Our role in the fit-out was to realise and technically execute interior designer’s March & White’s design concept.
+Our role in the fit-out was to realise and technically execute March & White’s interior design concept.

 The lighting design has been considered at every level across the space.
 For example, in the Causerie room the lighting of vertical surfaces, such as the credenzas and artwork, combines with accent illumination in the window bays and stylish floor-standing lamps, to balance the light and create contrast in what could otherwise appear as a dark space.
 In the reception, cool white light complements the silver leaf ceiling detail that’s home to a Murano glass chandelier, and to level out the height of the lobby, lighting has been incorporated into the rectangular-shaped feature wall and joinery.